pkmh/hello-world/javascript/README.md

     Publisher: Microsoft
     VS Marketplace Link: https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint
     ```
-    Once installed, this will give you real-time updates about ESLint errors and warnings.
+    - Once installed, this will give you real-time updates about ESLint errors and warnings.
 Next, you'll just need to update a setting in VSCode to attempt to auto-fix eslint errors when saving.
 In the app, simply go to `Code > Settings` and search `"editor.codeActionsOnSave"`.
 This should prompt you to edit a `settings.json` file, please do so & update it such that the `"source.fixAll.eslint": true` line is included inside the `"editor.codeActionsOnSave"` object like so:
     ```
     "editor.codeActionsOnSave": {
         <!-- Don't delete anything or add anything besides the next line -->
         "source.fixAll.eslint": true
     }
     ```
+    - Additional, general information on ESLint can also be found [here](https://eslint.org/docs/latest/use/getting-started)

 ## Commands
 Before doing anything, ensure you have a terminal window open in this directory.
 Then, run `npm i` to install the dependencies specified in the `package.json` file & corresponding lock file.